-This scholarship is set aside for new WBC transfer students who exhibit proven academic abilities and are prepared to excel academically at WBC.
+This scholarship is set aside for new WBU transfer students who exhibit proven academic abilities and are prepared to excel academically at WBU.
 This scholarship may be awarded up to a full tuition scholarship that is renewable for up to four years.
-Students who wish to apply for this scholarship can find out more information at www.williamsbaptistcollege.com/scholarships.
+Students who wish to apply for this scholarship can find out more information at www.williamsbu.edu/scholarships.